pixiepucker/readme-generator/README.md

   ## Description
-  This week's challenge was to generate a README.md file using command-line prompts.
+  This week's challenge was to create a README.md file using command-line prompts.
+This was achieved through using NPM: inquirer, collaborating with classmates, and going back through Module 9 lessons again.
+  You can find a link to the walkthrough video on my [YouTube.](https://www.youtube.com/watch?v=CjdVerSWTuU)

   ## Table of Contents
   - [Installation](#installation)